The Irish Red White Setter nearly became extinct. Luckily, his exceptional abilities are well-known, and hunters fought to keep the breed alive.

 Physical Traits of the Irish Red White Setter

-The Irish Red and White Setter has to be red and white in color.
+The Irish Red and White Setter have to be red and white in color.

 His base color is white with solid red patches.